SDraw/driver_leap/README.md

 ## Note about WORK IN PROGRESS

 You're seeing an early version of this software.
-I've got positional tracking established now.
+I've got positional tracking established now as well as hand pose tracking (not including fingers).

-I stil have to implement the pose (oriention) of the hand as well as emulation of some buttons using gestures.
+I stil have to implement emulation of buttons and joypad axes using gestures.

 I do not think I will be able to get animated hands into the 3D view, as the render model you can give to each controller seems to be a static object.
 At best, I can swap out objects